Kishor-C/Testing-Junit-Jdbi-JMockit/README.md

 For demo purpose this project only tests constructor, setName, getName, getId, getSalary and listAll methods of Employee class, there must be few more test cases written for find()

-# Note
-1. This project has not called all the methods of EmployeeDao
-2. Project is not following standard structure to simplify the code, in real time obviously there will be a dao layer, service layer, factory pattern, singleton pattern applied and modularized for better maintainance.